How to Make Keyboard Symbols Using Alt Key, HTML and Unicode Characters

 Microsoft Word includes an “insert” function that makes it very easy to add text characters such as copyright, French accents – you name it.

-In Word 2007 and 2010, click on the Insert tab, then click on the symbol icon (at the far right).
+In Word, click on the Insert tab, then click on the symbol icon (at the far right).
 A small box pops up which shows a few characters and the words “More Symbols.”
 Click on that and then a bigger box pops up with all kinds of cool characters, depending on which font you have open.
+Browse the drop-down menu to see what’s available… multiple languages, currency symbols, dingbats… oodles of options.

 Turn on NumLock if it isn’t already selected.